Acceptable Use Policy

 INTERNET ACCESS FOR GENERAL PUBLIC USE

 The Mount Union Library supports the principle of academic freedom and the rights of our users to open access to information resources as spelled out in the American Library Association’s Library Bill of Rights.
 No filtering of internet resources occurs on the campus network.
-However, campus network users are bound by the Mount Union Technology Resources Acceptable Use Policy located at this website: http://portal.mountunion.edu/CampusOffice/information_technology/Policies/Documents/TRAUP.pdf
+However, campus network users are bound by the University of Mount Union Technology Resources Acceptable Use Policy located at this website: https://portal.mountunion.edu/policies/Documents/Technology/Technology%20Resources%20Acceptable%20Use%20Policy.pdf

-As a member of the Federal Depository Library Program, Mount Union provides federal government resources for the use of the general public following the same guidelines as any other user of campus network resources.
+As a member of the Federal Depository Library Program, The University of Mount Union provides federal government resources for the use of the general public following the same guidelines as any other user of campus network resources.

 Unsupervised minors are a segment of the population who may not have the maturity or education to make appropriate use of resources available through the campus network.
 Therefore, it is our policy that parents are responsible for their children’s usage of the campus networked resources.
 Minors, individuals under the age of 18, will be permitted access to campus networked resources with the written permission of their parent or guardian as provided on the attached permission form.
-Mount Union, the Mount Union Library and staff are not responsible for the information found on the internet by minors.
+For access to online government publications: if a parent or guardian is not present with the minor, a Reference Librarian will provide mediated access.
+Mediated access is also available by phone (330-823-3795), texting (330-257-5742), and email (firstname.lastname@example.org ).
+The University of Mount Union, the Mount Union Library and staff are not responsible for the information found on the internet by minors.
 Parents should be aware that the internet does allow access to materials which may be deemed objectionable or offensive.
 In giving written permission, parents attest that unsupervised minors are aware of the proper and ethical use of internet resources as established in the above guidelines.
-If parents are not prepared to give such permission to their children, they should be prepared to accompany them to the Library in order to supervise their usage of these resources.

 PERMISSION FOR INTERNET ACCESS FOR MINORS